Residential Learning Communities

-UNC’s Residential Connections are an opportunity for incoming UNC students to find community on a smaller scale within the larger university.
-Residential Connections are options you can choose to be part of – they’re a great way to connect with new people who share some similarities with you, deepen your campus engagement and experience a close-knit community.
+UNC’s Residential Learning Communities are an opportunity for incoming UNC students to find community on a smaller scale within the larger university.
+Residential Learning Communities are options you can choose to be part of – they’re a great way to connect with new people who share some similarities with you, deepen your campus engagement and experience a close-knit community.

 Studies have also shown that these learning communities improve academic success and enhance student sense of belonging and ease transition to college.
-UNC students who participate in a Residential Connections have a higher GPA and make quicker progress toward degree completion.
+UNC students who participate in a Residential Learning Communities have a higher GPA and make quicker progress toward degree completion.